 The Discovery Program

-The application window for Discovery Program for the 2019-2020 is now open.
+The application window for Discovery Program for the 2019-2020 is now closed.

 The Discovery Program is a self-contained, center based, magnet program for highly gifted learners located regionally at four elementary school sites in Douglas County.
 The program is intended for those students who require intensity of instruction and acceleration beyond what can reasonably be expected from the regular school gifted programming.